 These guys were sharing a photographer with another couple.
 Waiting for their turn, they cheerfully chatted with us on the square steps.
 Their English was minimal, our Chinese was non-existent.
 But hey, we made it work.
 If you want to go inside the church, note that it’s usually open to the public on Saturdays and Sundays.
 Entrance is free, while weekday mass begins at 06:00.

 Like this?
 Check out more travel reports from that long ago summer in Qingdao.

-I’ve travelled all over the country and written up an extensive army of travel reports, so why not dig into my travel guides from around China.
+I’ve travelled all over the country and written up an extensive army of travel reports.
+Dig into my travel guides from around China.